Profiscience/knockout-contrib/packages/ko-querystring/README.md

 Observable value that is true if the param is its default value, otherwise false.

 ### query.setDefaults(defaults)
-Set or change the default values for a query.
+Change the default values for a query.

 ### query.clear()
 Reset all the query params to their defined defaults, or undefined.